-But aside from these famous accolades, the prince was perhaps most well-known for his cheeky—and often, pretty naughty—side.
+But aside from these famous accolades, the prince was perhaps most well-known for his cheeky—and often, rather controversial—side.

 He was photographed at official dinner parties and state events all the time, dressed impeccably and appearing to behave with the utmost decorum.
-However, his wicked sense of humor and quick wit has given him quite a reputation for making occasionally controversial comments.
+Despite his wicked sense of humor and quick wit, plenty of his one-liners were notoriously questionable at times.

 1. "It looks like a tart's bedroom"—1988.
 Prince Philip delivered this cringe-worthy comment when he first saw the plans for the Duke of York's home at Sunninghill Park.
 We think it's safe to say that this interior design joke has aged about as well as those oak kitchen cabinets of the 1990s.